spooio/spoocloud-sdk/README.md

 # spoocloud-js

-Official JavaScript SDK for SPOO Cloud
+Official JavaScript SDK for SPOO Cloud beta

-Fulle documentation can be found at `https://spoo.io/docs`
+Full documentation can be found at `https://spoo.io/docs`

+### IMPORTANT: This SDK is in beta

 ## Installation: